lukassnoek/introPy/_sources/week_2/psychopy_coder_part2.md

 By flipping the window again, the welcome text disappeared and was replaced by an empty window (because the front buffer was replaced by an empty back buffer).
 This underlines an important concept: *every time you flip the window, you start with an empty back buffer* (and you need to draw your stimuli again, if you want to show them again on the next flip).

 ## Responses
 After welcoming our participant, let's add some instructions.
-Like we did in the Builder experiment, let's also make sure that, after reading the instructions, the participant can continue the experiment by pressing enter ('return').
+Like we did in the Builder experiment, let's also make sure that, after reading the instructions, the participant can continue the experiment by pressing enter ("return").
 This gives us an excuse to introduce the topic of working with participant responses!

 But first, let's create a `TextStim` with the instructions: